ayushinav/ayushinav.github.io/_pages/about.md

 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a first year Phd student in [Earth and Atmospheric Science](https://eas.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
+I'm a second year Phd student in [Earth and Atmospheric Science](https://eas.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
 Prior to joining Georgia Tech, I received my Integrated Masters of Technology in [Applied Geophysics](https://www.iitism.ac.in) from [Indian Institute of Technology (Indian School of Mines) Dhanbad](https://www.iitism.ac.in/index.php/Departments/dept_agp).

 I am interested in imaging the earth primarily via electromagnetic methods.
 This can lead to applications in carbon capture (CCS), geothermal reservoirs, groundwater quality monitoring, properties of mantle and deeper earth.
 To bring these to effect, my research is inclined towards (but not limited to) geophysical inverse problems, scientific machine learning, uncertainty quantification and mixing information from different types of datasets.